CU-Multi: A Dataset for Multi-Robot Collaborative Perception: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We introduced CU-Multi, a multi-robot dataset designed to address persistent challenges in evaluating collaborative perception and SLAM.
-With diverse trajectories, controlled overlap, synchronized multi-modal sensing, semantic LiDAR, and refined odometry across two urban environments, CU-Multi enables realistic and reproducible experimentation.
-CU-Multi offers a structured alternative to single-robot trajectory partitioning in C-SLAM, establishing a foundation for more consistent and meaningful evaluation.
-Its public release, together with support code and detailed documentation, is intended to foster comparability and accelerate progress in collaborative autonomy.
-In future work, we plan to extend CU-Multi by incorporating data from both indoor and outdoor environments using heterogeneous robotic platforms, enabling validation of algorithms under diverse sensing configurations and operational conditions.
+We introduced CU-Multi, a multi-robot dataset that addresses persistent challenges in evaluating collaborative perception and SLAM.
+By combining diverse trajectories with controlled overlap, synchronized multi-modal sensing, semantic LiDAR annotations, and refined ground-truth odometry across two large-scale outdoor environments, CU-Multi enables realistic and reproducible experimentation beyond single-robot trajectory partitioning.
+Baseline evaluations confirm that varied overlap levels expose meaningful performance differences in both place recognition and C-SLAM.
+The public release of the dataset, support code, and documentation is intended to accelerate progress in collaborative autonomy.
+In future work, we plan to extend CU-Multi to include heterogeneous platforms and indoor environments.